covered with boulders

 Haley Farm State Park ~ 2.18.12 ~ Groton, Connecticut

-As I was carefully examining the deteriorating pages, a newspaper clipping fell out.
-After reading the article it made me wonder what about this particular story interested John Hubbard enough to cut it out and stick it in his Bible.
+The following is transcribed from a newspaper clipping that fell out of a Bible belonging to one of Tim’s ancestors, John Hubbard (1804-1883).
+The article made me wonder what about this particular story interested him enough to cut it out and stick it in his Bible.
 The article also gives us a glimpse into life in the 1800s.

 A YORK STATE TRAMP